JoeMingT/EyeSee/README.md

 In Expo, it can **automatically detect an Android emulator** as long as it is currently running. **Return to Expo's server (with the QR code) and press `a`** which will build the application in your Android emulator automatically.
 A guide made by Expo can be seen [here](https://docs.expo.dev/get-started/set-up-your-environment/?platform=android&device=simulated#install-expo-go).

+## Screenshots

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements
+I would like to extend a heartfelt thanks to my supervisor for the project, Mrs. Zarina binti Che Embi, for providing guidance, assistance and advice throughout the project's lifespan.
+The project would not have been possible without her help.
+Thank you to all of my friends and family as well for supporting me throughout the project.